Fine Motor

 Image- Amazon

 If you are a regular follower of The Little Puddins Blog then you will already know we are HUGE fans of Mr Potato Head in our house.
-I have in the past created an extensive Mr Potato Head Free printable together with detailed information about the benefits of playing with Mr Potato Head which you can find here.

 Playing with Mr Potato Head is a great way to develop Fine Motor Skills as it comes with an array of small accessories which you must use in order to fully put Mr Potato together.
-It also is a great way to encourage communication, concentration together with Hand-Eye co-ordination.
+It also is a great way to encourage communication, concentration together with hand-eye co-ordination.

-♥ Fisher Price Piggy Bank
+Fisher Price Piggy Bank

 Piggy Bank